Ariel Winter Sizzles In Tight Crop Top, Black Jeans & Heels On Late Night Sushi Run

 Ariel Winter is turning heads.
 The Modern Family actress was spotted hitting up a sushi restaurant last night, with photos showing the star in the Los Angeles area.
-As The Daily Mail reports, the actress wasn’t alone – in fact, the British newspaper was speculating whether the 21-year-old’s relationship with boyfriend Levi Meaden might be going through a hiccup: the outing was dubbed a “date” as Ariel was spotted with a mystery man.
-Well, that’s tabloid press – Ariel has made no suggestion that she’s dating anyone other than Levi.
+As The Daily Mail reports, the actress wasn’t alone.
+In fact, the British newspaper was speculating whether the 21-year-old’s relationship with boyfriend Levi Meaden might be going through a hiccup.
+The outing was dubbed a “date,” according to tabloids as Ariel was spotted with a mystery man.
+However, Ariel has made no suggestion that she’s dating anyone other than Levi.

 Ariel may not have been wearing a cupped minidress on her outing, but she was definitely proving a sizzler.

-Photos showed Ariel seated with her companion, although a photo did show the star’s full-length look.
+Photos showed Ariel seated with her companion, although there is also a photo that showed the star’s full-length look.
 Ariel was seen flaunting her slimmed-down frame in an incredible outfit that managed to be both casual and sexy.
-The star was rocking a tight black crop top showing off her flat stomach, with the black upper matching a pair of jeans that clung to Ariel’s fit and curvy frame just perfectly.
+The star was rocking a tight black crop top showing off her flat stomach, with the black top matching a pair of jeans that clung to Ariel’s fit and curvy frame just perfectly.
 Ariel paired her look with heeled boots for a head-to-toe matching look.
-The star appeared relatively makeup-free, although with the photos having been taken in the dark, it was hard to tell how much Ariel had dabbled in cosmetics.
+The star appeared relatively makeup-free, although with the photos having been taken in the dark, it was hard to tell how much makeup Ariel had on.

 Ariel’s slimmed-down frame is still a talking point for her fans.
-While the actress took to social media to confirm that the weight loss was down to changing her anti-depressant medication, she has spoken out about nutrition and fitness.
+While the actress took to social media to confirm that the weight loss was due to changing her anti-depressant medication, she has spoken out about nutrition and fitness.

 As E!
 News reports, Ariel isn’t into crash dieting and crazy trends.
-In fact, her mindset seems to be a really balanced one.
+In fact, her mindset seems to be really balanced.

 View this post on Instagram